Ben Braun: Basketball coaching career

 In 2000–01, the Bears returned to the NCAA Tournament, finishing with a 20–11 record, and Sean Lampley – Braun's first recruit at Cal after NCAA sanctions were lifted from Bozeman's tenure – became the school's all-time leading scorer late in his senior campaign, finishing with 1,776 points.

 In 2001–02, the Bears again went 23–9 and tied for second in the Pac-10 standings.
 Cal earned a No. 6 seed in the NCAA playoffs, where the Bears toppled Penn before falling to Pittsburgh in the second round.

 In 2002–03, Cal again reached the second round of the NCAA Tournament behind All-Pac-10 forwards Joe Shipp and Amit Tamir.
 Shipp ended his career in the No. 3 position on the Bears' all-time scoring list, while teammate Brian Wethers finished in the No. 15 position.

 In 2005–06, Cal defeated USC and Oregon to reach the Pac-10 Tournament final for the first time ever.
 Leon Powe and the Bears then earned a No. 7 regional seed in the NCAA Tournament and finished the year with a 20–11 mark.
 On November 21, 2005, Cal defeated Long Beach State, 88–69, to give Braun his 500th career win.

 After losing to Ohio State in the 2008 National Invitation Tournament, Braun was fired as head coach of the Golden Bears on March 26.
 During his tenure at Cal, Braun directed the Bears to more postseason appearances and more postseason victories than any coach in school history.
 His 219 wins in 12 years are second to Nibs Price (1925–54, 449–294) in both tenure and wins at Cal, while his Cal winning percentage (.606) is the best at the school since Hall of Famer Pete Newell guided the Bears to a 119–44 mark from 1955 to 1960.

 Braun was hired as the head men's coach at Rice, replacing Willis Wilson in 2008.
 He resigned on March 13, 2014, after six seasons with the Owls, compiling a 63–128 record.

+In 2023, the basketball court at the George Gervin GameAbove Center, where Eastern Michigan plays, was named after Braun.
+In May 2025, he was inducted to the Mid-American Conference Hall of Fame.